 ▢ Medication Prescription

-Although the health care system in Belgium is one of the best in the world, it is beyond the reach for most of us at a subsidised rate.
-Seeing a doctor as a tourist or foreigner status or in any country is always costly.
-Furthermore, the clinic or hospitals may not have a particular brand that the patient is currently using.
+Although the health care system in Belgium is one of the best in the world, it is beyond the reach for most of us at a subsidised rate as a newcomer.
+Seeing a doctor as a tourist or foreigner status in any country is always costly.
+Furthermore, the clinic or hospitals may not have a particular brand of medicine that the patient is currently using.
 Therefore, bring your medication or top up the supply before coming over to Belgium.
-I prepared my medication need for one year.
+I prepared my medical need for one year.

 ▢ Eyes Related Products